Mic Level vs Line Level: Understanding the Key Differences

 • They need to be amplified by a preamp to reach line-level for use in mixers, interfaces, or amplifiers.

-• Mic-level signals use balanced female XLR or TRS cables to reduce noise interference.
+• Mic-level signals use balanced XLR to reduce noise interference.

 • Use gain control to adjust the mic-level signal to avoid distortion or noise.